Beijing Revolutionary Committee: History

 In his speech, Xie Fuzhi said: "The old Beijing Municipal Committee, which had long been entrenched by a handful of counter-revolutionary revisionists, has always waved the 'red flag' to oppose the red flag under the protection and support of the largest handful of capitalist roaders in the Party.
 They have always implemented a blockade against the Party Central Committee headed by Chairman Mao, turning Beijing into an independent kingdom where 'no one can get in' and 'no water can get in', in a vain attempt to turn Beijing into a base for their counter-revolutionary restoration.
 This counter-revolutionary revisionist group is a big bully riding on the heads of the broad masses of the Beijing people, and has committed heinous crimes against the Party and the people."
-Therefore, it is necessary to "smash the old nest of the counter-revolutionary revisionists in the old Municipal Committee and defeat them completely", "carry forward the spirit of daring to think, dare to speak, dare to act, dare to take risks, and dare to revolutionize", "fully mobilize the masses and carry out mass movements", and "recapture all the positions usurped by them".
-Workers' representatives, representatives of the People's Liberation Army of the garrison area, and representatives of the Red Guards from colleges and universities who attended the meeting spoke one after another.
+Xie claimed that it was necessary to "smash the old nest of the counter-revolutionary revisionists in the old Municipal Committee and defeat them completely", "fully mobilize the masses and carry out mass movements", and "recapture all the positions usurped by them".
+Workers' representatives, representatives of the People's Liberation Army of the garrison area, and representatives of the Red Guards from colleges and universities also spoke.
 At the end of the conference, the audience sang "Sailing the Seas Depends on the Helmsman" and "The Internationale".